 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-China Unicom Hong Kong's score of 30 is higher than 77% of the industry.
+China Unicom Hong Kong's score of 30 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents